DubbleA/cpp-study/books/effective_modern.md

 because the result of that new is used as an argument to that constructor, but compute Priority may be executed before those calls, after them, or, crucially, between them.

+Compilers may emit code to execute the operations in this order:
+1. Perform "new Widget".
+2. Execute computePriority
+3. Run std::shared_ptr constructor.

 If such code is generated and, at runtime, computePriority produces an exception, the dynamically allocated Widget from Step 1 will be leaked, because it will never be stored in the std::shared_ptr that’s supposed to start managing it in Step 3.